lj020326/ansible-datacenter/docs/ansible-running-env-jobs.md

   * API controller based - in this case the play is run locally on the ansible controller and specifies an API destination to send all related information regarding the ultimate target node.

-# Next Steps - Proof of Concepts (POCs)

-The goal for automation support for multiple environments can be achieved with a series of iterations, or proof of concepts (POCs), to be deployed into the runtime production tower environment.

-A recommended first set of POCs could look like the following:

 ## Separate playbook runtime environments per best practice

 * Set up implementation to derive environmental information based on ansible multi-env variable grouping [best practices referenced here](../../../../ansible/how-to-manage-multistage-environments-with-ansible.md).